Suricatta daemon mode

 As an example server implementation, see examples/suricatta/server_general.py for a simple (mock) server of a backend that’s modeled after the “General Purpose HTTP Server” (cf. Section Support for general purpose HTTP server).
 The matching Lua suricatta module is found in examples/suricatta/swupdate_suricatta.lua.
 Place it in Lua’s path so that a require("swupdate_suricatta") can load it or embed it into the SWUpdate binary by enabling CONFIG_EMBEDDED_SURICATTA_LUA and setting CONFIG_EMBEDDED_SURICATTA_LUA_SOURCE accordingly.

-The interface specification in terms of a Lua (suricatta) module is found in suricatta/suricatta.lua.
+The interface specification in terms of a Lua (suricatta) module is found in suricatta/suricatta.lua, reproduced for convenience in Section Lua Suricatta Interface Specification.

 suricatta